Snowflake-Labs/sfquickstarts/site/sfguides/src/analyze_data_with_r_using_posit_workbench_and_snowflake/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 - An RStudio Pro IDE environment to use within Snowflake.
 - A Quarto document that contains plots and tables built with R, using data stored in Snowflake.
-- An interactive Shiny Application built with R, using data stored in Snowflake.
+- An interactive Shiny application built with R, using data stored in Snowflake.

 Along the way, you will use R to analyze which variables are associated with survival among patients with heart failure.
 You can follow along with this quickstart guide,